 I studied the heat maps to understand user behavior on home page

-I further went to study some other crucial data such as Click rates, bounce rates and rage clicks for furthur iteration on the product
+I further went to study some other crucial data such as Click rates, bounce rates and rage clicks for further iteration on the product

 As a product designer, I hosted sessions for 100+ aspiring product managers and designers, explaining the importance of UI/UX, how to design MVPs, how to use and collaborate with cross-functional teams using Figma.
 As a mentor, I also shared essential plugins within Figma and resources like Nielsen Norman for product design and user research.